How to Choose a Mortgage Lender in New York: Ultimate Guide

 Your mortgage becomes a lien on the title to your property.
 This lien has the highest priority after any state and local property tax liens in the case of foreclosure.

-For any term loan, a borrower pays interest, calculated on an annual basis against the outstanding balance of the loan.
+For any term loan, a borrower pays interest, calculated annually against the loan's outstanding balance.
 The monthly payment and interest rate are fixed.

-Since there’s a fixed monthly payment, the portion going to pay the interest and the portion paying down the principal will change over time.
-At first, as the loan balance is so high, the majority of the payment is going towards interest.
+Since there’s a fixed monthly payment, the portion going to pay the interest and the amount paying down the principal will change over time.
+At first, as the loan balance is so high, most of the payment goes towards interest.

-But when the balance starts to shrink, the share of the payment going towards interest starts to decrease and the amount going to principal increases.
+But when the balance starts to shrink, the share of the payment going towards interest starts to decrease, and the amount going to the principal increases.

 Many lenders also allow you to make larger payments per month to pay down the loan faster, but be aware that some of them may penalize you.